Leishmaniasis

 View Patient Education

-Leishmaniasis is present in scattered areas worldwide.
-Human infection is caused by 20 Leishmania species that are morphologically indistinguishable but can be differentiated by laboratory analysis.
+Leishmaniasis in humans is caused by approximately 21 of the 30 Leishmania species that are morphologically indistinguishable but can be differentiated by laboratory analysis (1).

 Pathophysiology of Leishmaniasis

-After inoculation by a sand fly, extracellular promastigotes are phagocytized by host macrophages; inside these cells, they transform into amastigotes.
+The first step in the life cycle is infection of a human host after inoculation by a female sandfly; extracellular promastigotes are injected into the bloodstream and phagocytized by host macrophages.
+Inside these cells, they transform into amastigotes.

 • Cutaneous